Madhuban – Smaller, quieter, and more amiable than rivals, with a family-home charm.

-- How to Get There: From the airport (14km, 40-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
-The train terminal (2.2km, 8-minute drive), main bus station (2km, 9-minute drive), and nearest metro station (2km, 9-minute drive) are also close by.
+- How to Get There: From the airport (14 km, 40-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
+The train terminal (2 km) and main bus station (2 km) are not too far.

 Madhuban – The Basics

 - Guests: Most are older independent travelers who enjoy the exquisite setting and genuine hospitality.
 Some stay longer than originally intended.

 - Views: Because the guesthouse is not overbuilt and is located in a spacious suburb, views of the streets and gardens are better than average.

 - Private Pools/Jacuzzis: Certainly not expected – or provided – at this sort of inner-city guesthouse in Jaipur.

 - Extras: Free pickup from the main bus station or train terminal.
 Often, performances of traditional music, dance, and puppets on the guesthouse lawns.

 - How to Book: Booking.com will have the best rates.

 - Email: email@example.com